 Mrs. Croft thus differentiates herself from Sir Walter, Elizabeth and Mary.
 She also redefines femininity among these acquaintances.
 Although not conventionally pretty, “neither tall nor fat” (34), she has “bright dark eyes, good teeth, and altogether an agreeable face” (34).
 According to Anne, then, an unconventional woman can still be attractive.
 Furthermore, to describe her “weather-beaten complexion” (34), Anne gently describes how Mrs. Croft “[seems] to have lived some years longer in the world than her real eight-and-thirty” (35).
 The emphasis on living in the world, instead of on aesthetic descriptions like aged or wrinkled, indicates that Anne, (and therefore Austen), values experience and intellect, more than physical beauty.

 In comparison, Sir Walter “[thinks] and [talks] a great deal more about the Admiral than the Admiral ever [thinks] or [talks] about him” (119).
 In fact, the Crofts “[consider] their intercourse with the Elliots as a mere matter of form, and not in the least likely to afford them any pleasure” (119).
-The Crofts certainly do not intend to be rude to the Elliots, since the Admiral politely compliments Sir Walter on the condition of Kellynch Hall.
-The Crofts simply belong to their own social order that neither acquiesces nor disapproves of that of Sir Walter.
+The Crofts certainly do not intend to be rude to the Elliots, since the Admiral politely compliments Sir Walter on the condition at Kellynch Hall.
+The Crofts simply belong to their own social order that nether acquiesces nor disapproves of that of Sir Walter.
 In fact, Austen carefully juxtaposes these two cultures to emphasize the social value of each.
-While Sir Walter admits that “he should not be ashamed of being seen with [the Admiral] anywhere” (23), the Admiral condescends that although the “Baronet will never set the Thames on fire, . . . there seems no harm in him (23).
-These “reciprocal compliments, which would have been esteemed about equal” (23), highlight the Admiral’s adherence to a different, but nonetheless equal, value system that favours rank and action over birth.
+While Sir Walter admits that “he should not be ashamed of being seen with [the Admiral] anywhere” (23), the Admiral condescends that although the “Baronet will never set the Thames on fire, . . . there seems no harm in him” (23).
+These “reciprocal compliments, which would have been esteemed about equal” (23), highlight that the Admiral adheres to a different, but nonetheless equal value system that favours rank and action over birth.